jlguenego/crudity/README.md

   - links: contains an array of all related hateoas links.
   - result: contains the normal result of the request.

 You can configure in the crudity options the hateoas, but also overwrite the options directly in the request, using the query parameter `hateoas` or the HTTP header.
+The query string parameter has priority over the header.

 ### Hateoas in query parameters